 However, while courts have sometimes quashed subpoenas on comity grounds in civil litigation, they have typically rebuffed such challenges in the context of criminal investigations, finding that the domestic interest in enforcing the criminal laws trumped the foreign data privacy interests involved.
 The enforcement of the GDPR and the severe potential penalties that attach to non-compliance may provide greater motivation to companies to challenge US legal process if they believe there is a risk that compliance will run afoul of the GDPR’s requirements; and likewise, the prospect of GDPR penalties may lead US courts to give more weight to foreign data privacy interests than they might otherwise in such challenges.
 Indeed, US court decisions applying the international comity balancing test have sometimes turned, in significant part, on the low likelihood of severe penalties being imposed on the recipient of the legal process at issue if complied with.
 It is unclear, however, whether and to what extent the GDPR will actually change the equation in this regard – at least prior to a significant fine or other penalty for a disclosure.

-Companies should have in place whistleblowing policies that respect the data protection principles, also providing safeguards for the subject of any whistleblowing report, the whistleblower and any third parties mentioned in the report.
+Companies should have in place whistleblowing policies that respect the data protection principles – including specific whistleblower anonymity and privacy protections applicable in some jurisdictions – also providing safeguards for the subject of any whistleblowing report, the whistleblower and any third parties mentioned in the report.
 Companies will also need to ensure that by default, only personal data necessary for the specific purpose of investigating a whistleblowing report is processed.

 Where an individual’s personal data has been processed during an investigation following a whistleblower report, the individual will still have the rights to access certain information as they would have done in any other circumstances.
 This includes the purpose and period envisaged for processing and how the data will be stored.
 The personal information in a whistleblowing report can relate to whistleblowers, the person under investigation, witnesses or other individuals that are mentioned, meaning that companies will need to uphold the data protection rights of all involved.

-In addition, under the GDPR, employees may demand any information held about them; this, the European Data Protection Supervisor has noted, is ‘of particular concern in the whistleblowing context as it could, theoretically, risk exposing a whistleblower’s identity.’
-The Article 29 Working Party (now replaced by the European Data Protection Board) has stated that the right to access data may be restricted in order to ensure the whistleblower’s rights are protected and ‘[u]nder no circumstances can the person accused in a whistleblower’s report obtain information about the identity of the whistleblower from the scheme on the basis of the accused person’s right of access, except where the whistleblower maliciously makes a false statement.’
-This is reflected in the DPA 2018, which states that companies do not have to comply with a data request if it would mean disclosing information about another individual who can be identified from that information, except if the other individual has consented to the disclosure, or it is reasonable to comply with the request without that individual’s consent.
-Therefore, companies may be able to limit access to data following a whistleblower report, but they will still need to balance the subject’s right of access against the whistleblower’s rights and the rights of any third parties mentioned in the report.
+In addition, under the GDPR, employees may demand any information held about them by their employer.
+This, the European Data Protection Supervisor has noted, is ‘of particular concern in the whistleblowing context as it could, theoretically, risk exposing a whistleblower’s identity’.
+The Article 29 Working Party (now replaced by the European Data Protection Board) has stated that the right to access data may be restricted in order to ensure the whistleblower’s rights are protected and ‘[u]nder no circumstances can the person accused in a whistleblower’s report obtain information about the identity of the whistleblower from the scheme on the basis of the accused person’s right of access, except where the whistleblower maliciously makes a false statement’.
+This is reflected in the DPA 2018, which states that companies do not have to comply with a request for access to personal data if it would mean disclosing information about another individual who can be identified from that information, except if the other individual has consented to the disclosure, or it is reasonable to comply with the request without that individual’s consent.
+Therefore, companies may be able to limit access to data following a whistleblower report, but they will still need to balance the data subject’s right of access to their personal data against the whistleblower’s rights and the rights of any third parties mentioned in the report.

 A few practical considerations for all investigations:

-- Involve data controllers at as early a stage as possible.
+Involve data controllers and other relevant organisations at as early a stage as possible.

-- Document all decision-making relating to the transfer of data and consider it against Article 49 of the GDPR.
+- Document all decision-making relating to the handling of that data (particularly any assessment of legitimate interests as a lawful basis for processing) and any transfer of that data outside the United Kingdom or the European Union and consider it against Article 49 of the GDPR.